yarden-livnat/episim/README.md

 cd map
 ln -s <path> data
 ```
 The data directory should have subdirectories for different datasets.
-Regular files in the data directory will be ignored.
-Each subdirectory should include the files
+Regular
-* persons_ref.txt
+files in the data directory will be ignored.
+Each subdirectory should include
-* home_locations_ref.txt
+the dendogram files for the dataset.
-* dendogram.txt
+* dendogram.txt*

 ### Data preparation
 note: this will take time
 ```
 cd scripts
-python post.py <path-to-specific-data-subdirectory
+python post2.py <path-to-specific-data-subdirectory>
 ```

 ### run